Mookel/DL-Stuff/README.md

 >
 > Yes, i’m currently trying to use tensorization to map entire convolutions and data preparation steps (data layout, padding) to a HWLib function call, but the process hasn’t been particularly smooth for such coarse computations i’m afraid.
 [Getting data to be transformed from TVM seems suboptimal.](https://discuss.tvm.apache.org/t/te-using-reshape-without-copy/9480) Also creating large tensorization intrinsics is tricky; Right now for example it looks like I would have to generate a separate TIR pass, because I can not merge e.g.`Relu(Conv(Pad(ChgDataLayout(input)),filter))` into one intrinsic; [tensorize/tir does not allow for creating an intrinsic with nested computations 3](https://discuss.tvm.apache.org/t/tensorize-how-to-use-tensorize-for-composition-op-eg-conv-relu/2336) The TIR pass i’m envisioning could detect those sequential operations and maybe merge them into one as a workaround for this problem.

+- Which is the best way to port tvm to a new AI accelerator? [[discuss](https://discuss.tvm.apache.org/t/which-is-the-best-way-to-port-tvm-to-a-new-ai-accelerator/6905)]

+  > 1 ： BYOC, BYOC can offload the ops to your new device which your new device support.
+BYOC is simple and graceful, But we can’t use AutoTVM in BYOC.
+I think AutoTVM is the very import feature of TVM.
+  >
+  > 2 : Tensorize, By using TVM’s schedule primitive Tensorize, we can replace a unit of computation with the corresponding intrinsic, such as GEMM instruction.
+We can use AutoTVM in this way, but we may need to use tensorize to modify very ops’s schedule.
+  >
+  > 3 : like cuDNN, we can use tvm to call new device like use cuDNN to call GPU. this way is not better than BYOC
+  >
+  > 4 : like GPU/CPU, we can add a new target in tvm like GPU/CPU, we need develop compute and schedule for every op, we also need to develop graph optimize for this new device. we can use AutoTVM in this way.
+But this way is the most time-consuming and the most difficult
+  >
+  > I think if we only have the op level’s api of new device, BYOC is the best way.
+  >
+  > If we have ISA level’s interface of new device, which way is the best?

 # MLIR